 \section{Data analysis and results}

 We stacked TTE data for each trigger in Table~\ref{tab:GBMtriggers} and relevant detectors to accumulate statistics (the GBM trigger catalog is published online\footnote{\url{https://heasarc.gsfc.nasa.gov/W3Browse/fermi/fermigtrig.html}}).
-Then, we limit the time window around the trigger time to one spin period (205 s) and use only data in the $8-70\,$keV energy band, above which the background dominates the signal.
-We use the combined event lists to construct light curves with a time resolution of $\Delta t = 0.00390625\;\mathrm{s}$, corresponding to a Nyquist frequency of $\nu_\mathrm{Ny} = 128 \; \mathrm{Hz}$.
-We produce a periodogram over the whole pulse period using the fractional rms normalization \citep{belloni1990,miyamoto1992} for each light curve using the software package \textit{stingray} \citep{2019ApJ...881...39H, Huppenkothen2019}, and average all considered periodograms to improve statistics.
+Then, we limited the time window around the trigger time to one spin period (205 s) and used only data in the $8-70\,$keV energy band, above which the background dominates the signal.
+We used the combined event lists to construct light curves with a time resolution of $\Delta t = 0.00390625\;\mathrm{s}$, corresponding to a Nyquist frequency of $\nu_\mathrm{Ny} = 128 \; \mathrm{Hz}$.
+We produced a periodogram over the whole pulse period using the fractional rms normalization \citep{belloni1990,miyamoto1992} for each light curve using the software package \textit{stingray} \citep{2019ApJ...881...39H, Huppenkothen2019} and averaged all considered periodograms to improve statistics.
 The resulting averaged periodogram is shown in Fig.~\ref{fig:psd_comp}.